The Truth About VPN Protection: Can You Be Tracked If You Use a VPN?

 Can you be tracked with a free VPN?

-Free VPNs may sell your data to third parties to make money.
-Some also keep logs of your activity, including your IP address, the website you’re trying to visit, and data transferred.
-This information can compromise your privacy and make the use of a VPN pointless.
-So we don’t recommend using them.
-It’s better to go for a trusted VPN like VeePN that doesn’t keep invasive usage logs and keeps your data under wraps.
+Free VPNs can sell your information to third parties in order to earn money.
+Others record your activity, your IP address, the site you are attempting to access and data transmitted.
+Such information may threaten your privacy and render the use of VPN useless.
+That is why we do not recommend them.
+Instead, it is safer to use a trusted VPN such as VeePN that does not retain a record of invasive usage and keeps your personal information a secret.

-Your ISP won’t be able to monitor your online activities, including the websites you visit or anything you do while you’re connected to a VPN.
-The only thing they see is that you’re using a VPN.
-They can only detect encrypted data going to a server and can’t see the content of your traffic or its origin and destination.
+Your ISP will not be able to track your activities over the internet such as the sites you visit or any other activities you are engaged in the moment you have connected to a VPN.
+They just know that you are on a VPN.
+They are only able to identify encrypted data to a server and not the contents of your traffic or source and destination.

 Can Google track you with a VPN?

-Yes, even if you use a VPN, your online activities can still be traced back to you if you’re surfing the Internet while connected to your Google account.
-That applies to any web service you need to log into.
-For better privacy, use a VPN while logged out and consider using a privacy-oriented browser.
+Yes, despite a VPN, your online actions can be still traced to you in case you surf the Internet when being connected to your Google account.
+That is the case with any web service that you have to log into.
+To achieve increased privacy, a VPN should be used during the process of being logged out and a privacy-oriented browser should be considered.

 Can VPNs be tracked by governments?